| Urethral

 show small volumes passed at each occasion and only a few drops at

 the second void.
+Although

 no-one is sure of the cause, theories abound.
 The condition is possibly